SaumyaG1999/Analysis-of-Stackoverflows-survey/README.md

   - Official Documentation and Stack Overflow Q&A were the self-study resources developers suggested .

 ## Acknowledgements
 Must give credit to [Stack Overflow](https://stackoverflow.com/) for the data.
-Grateful to the whole udacity team and the mentors of "Data Scientist Nanodegree program" .Feel free to use the code as you would like!
+Grateful to the whole [Udacity](https://www.udacity.com/) team and the mentors of "Data Scientist Nanodegree program" .Feel free to use the code as you would like!